hex28/blog-template/README.md

 yarn start
 ```

-To get your project ready for development, bundle the react components with the cmd line.
+To get your project ready for deployment, bundle the react components with the cmd line.
 ```
 yarn build
 ```